coder/code-server/README.md

 - Electron and ChromeOS applications to bridge the gap between local<->remote.
 - Run VS Code unit tests against our builds to ensure features work as expected.

+### Notes

+- VS Code Marketplace cannot be used, we're not allowed to use it.
+However, the open source extensions should all be allowed to work under `code-server` just fine.

 ## Contributing

 Development guides are coming soon.